All Episodes

 And he's basically telling them, look, get out of bed and start doing something instead of sitting in there in your bedroom slippers all day complaining about me.

-You let any Republican president say that to, well, any any group, but primarily blacks in this country.
+You led any Republican president say that to, well, any group, but primarily blacks in this country, that's all she wrote.

 FEMA needs their budget increased.

-And the Republicans are saying, well, fine, but there better be some if we're going to expand the budget, we need some budget cuts somewhere along the line, and we don't have the money.
+And the Republicans are saying, well, fine, but there better be some, if we're going to expand the budget, we need some budget cuts somewhere along the line that we don't have the money.

 The change might point the way out of a standoff that's holding up passage of legislation to prevent a partial government shutdown.

-Robert Sowicki, a spokesman for Mary Landrew, Democrat Senator New Orleans, Louisiana, said the latest estimate from FEMA is that they have 114 million dollars left in their account.
+Robert Sewicki, a spokesman for Mary Landrieu, Democrat Senator New Orleans, Louisiana, said the latest estimate from FEMA is that they have $114 million left in their account.

 Landrew chairs a subcommittee, told reporters last week that FEMA estimated the money would run out as early as Tuesday.